 An integral part of New York history, this station opened in 1871.
 There are plenty of opportunities for photography here.
 You’ll want to begin with a wide establishing photo of the station, and this can be taken at a vantage point over the station’s main hall.

-Beyond this photo you’ll find lots of street photography and slice of life moments here.
+Beyond this photo, you’ll find lots of street photography and a slice of life moments here.
 You can also home in on some detail photos of the station’s archways and roofing.

 Once you’ve finished photographing you can grab a bite to eat on the station’s basement floor.

 7. Chelsea Market